gadgetron/GadgetronOnlineClass/Courses/Day3/Lecture3/README.md

 [DRAFT IN PREPARATION]

-This lecture presents a real-world application of Gadgetron and MATLAB.
+This lecture presents a real-world implementation of Gadgetron and MATLAB at the scanner.

-Chain of components
+## Overview of components

 - Siemens scanner
 - IceGadgetron